 “You had to think quick to keep up,” one of his musicians said.

 It was recording Live at the Apollo in 1962 that immortalized him for good.
 It became his greatest commercial success and solidified Brown as a mainstream artist with crossover appeal.

 But Brown’s personal demons caused him to slide into heavy drug use.
-He once walked into an insurance seminar while high on PCP while holding a shotgun and led Georgia authorities on a half-hour police chase in 1988.
+He once walked into an insurance seminar while high on PCP and holding a shotgun, then led Georgia authorities on a half-hour police chase in 1988.